 Averted very pointedly in the Young Wizards series.
 In one novel, despite being the ultimate — perhaps the original — predator and sporting the title of The Pale Slayer, Ed'rashtekaresket the Giant White Shark is actually a servant of the Light and ultimately the Heroic Sacrifice that holds back the forces of decay.

 Subverted in Animorphs — the Hork-Bajir are enormous lizard people with natural blades on their limbs, and act as shock troops for the invading Yeerk army.
 When the lead characters are told that they "are to be pitied" upon first seeing with them, this advice is met with puzzlement and immediately dismissed.
-However, it soon becomes apparent that the Hork-Bajir are naturally gentle, nonviolent herbivores; they use their blades only for defense and for stripping off the tree bark they eat.
-The main cast are surprised at this revelation, and Tobias is ashamed of the more vicious and destructive nature of humans.
+However, it soon becomes apparent that the Hork-Bajir are naturally gentle, nonviolent herbivores; they use their blades only for stripping off the tree bark they eat.note A prequel novel involves one of them being attacked by a conroller and being unable to realize what is happening to him, because he is completely unfamiliar with violence.
+The main cast are surprised at this revelation, and Tobias is ashamed at the more vicious and destructive nature of humans.
 After the main cast assists in freeing some Hork-Bajir from Yeerk control and setting up a free settlement, they help (usually in non-combat ways) to fight the invaders.

 Lampshaded by Visser One: "Snails, slugs, leeches...the comparisons are never endearing."